spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/05-backup-restore/30-create-cluster-backup.md

 	* Never

-7. Click on the **Create Backup**.
+7. Click on the **Create Backup** button.

 You now have successfully created a scheduled backup for the selected cluster.
-You can view the status of the backups in the **Backups** tab.
+You can view the status of the backup in the **Backups** tab.

 </Tabs.TabPane>